casanet/casanet-server/README.md

     "err" : ""
 }
 ```

+when timing changed:

 http://127.0.0.1:3000/timing-feed
 with struct like getting timing

 ### Static files serve API

-to get static files (in public folder) GET http://127.0.0.1:3000/static/{path}
+To get static files (in public folder) GET http://127.0.0.1:3000/static/{path}

-also the application support a events,
-that every event hold a array of action to do, when every action contains mac of device, state and if it
-more that just switch it can declare in type field and set the wanted value in set fiele

 ## Extand server modules
 It is not really complicated but a bit required to understand some of the existing code
 At the moment, I went from the server to external script programs in Python and cmd, the data is given with arguments and the results are called by reading the printing at the terminal.
 To expand what is currently needed
-* Create a `xxxxHandler.js` file in a new folder named `xxx` in the `modules` folder that implement the methods of device type.
+* Create a `xxxHandler.js` file in a new folder named `xxx` in the `modules` folder that implement the methods of device type.
 Note that maintaining the structure of the arguments and callbacks as in the rest of the modules no matter how it works inside,
 the struct of 'interface' is for switch:
 ```javascript
 GetState(device, callback(state, err))